I need accurate lip sync that matches the audio perfectly.

 Stage 3: Animation Rendering

-Viseme events arrive at the client with timing data.
+Viseme ids arrive with timing data.
 The animation engine -- in our case, Rive running on WebGL2 -- receives each viseme and updates the character's mouth position accordingly.

 Rive uses a state machine to interpolate smoothly between viseme positions.
 Instead of snapping from one mouth shape to the next, the state machine calculates weighted transitions using easing curves.
-At 120fps, this produces two frames per millisecond of transition -- far exceeding the human eye's ability to detect discrete steps.
+At 120fps, this produces fluid motion that far exceeds the human eye's ability to detect discrete steps.

 Latency for this stage: ~8ms per frame at 120fps.